National Institute of Adult Continuing Education (NIACE) help sheet on support for adults with dyslexia

 Monthly Adults with Dyslexia Meet-up

-WFDA hosts a monthly Adults with Dyslexia Meet – up on the last Tuesday of the month.
+WFDA hosts a monthly Adults with Dyslexia Meet – up at the Walthamstow Quaker Meeting House, 1a Jewel Road, London, E17 4QU from 6-8pm on the last Wednesday of the month.

 Workshops run at adult group